imanishshahu/Car-Price-Prediction/README.md

 ## EDA(Exploratory Data Analysis) of Data

-This is the graph generated from the Jupyter Notebook:
+These are the graph generated from the Jupyter Notebook:

 ![Graph](images/graph1.png)